kohirens/tmpltoapp/docs/building-a-template-json.md

 # How To Build A Template JSON Manifest

-This JSON will contain a list of all placeholders in your template.
+Your template will need to container a `template.json` file which should list all placeholders in your template.
+This is file is used at the time the template is process with this tool.
+It is checked for all variables that must be answered before process can occur.
+You can build one manually by using the following format.

 At minimum the `template.json` needs to contain

-1. version with a  value of `0.1.0`
+1. A `version` property with a  value of `0.1.0`
-2. A `placeholders` property with at least 1 template variable name
+2. A `placeholders` object property with at least 1 template variable name

 for example:
 ```JSON